 * The trainer should be approachable and offer encouragement.
-They should be willing, and able, to answer questions, and offer help and advise to correct any issues as they occur.
+They should be willing, and able, to answer questions, and offer help and advice to correct any issues as they occur.

 * Make sure you feel that the environment is safe and secure for everyone and their dogs.

 * Are the dogs focussed on the training and their owners, as they should be, rather than the other dogs?